-My name is Kylie, and I have been a practicing counselor and counselor educator for the past 10 years.
+My name is Kylie, and I have been a practicing counselor and counselor educator for the past 12 years.
 I hold a doctorate in Counselor Education and Supervision, a Master's degree in School and Clinical Mental Health Counseling, and a Bachelor's degree in Psychology and Coaching.
 I have experience serving a wide variety of young clientele within alternative high schools, private elementary schools, and a program serving youth with diverse special needs.
 My primary clinical practice has been serving women, children, and families in crisis and recovering from trauma.
 This included six years in emergency non-profit shelters for clients facing intimate partner violence and comorbid substance abuse.
 I'm currently a professor in a Master's level counseling program where I teach and supervise counselors-in-training, write and publish research in the field, and present at local, state, and national conferences.
-I am a Licensed Professional Counselor (LPC) and National Certified Counselor (NCC).
+I am a Licensed Professional Counselor (LPC) and National Certified Counselor (NCC), and I am currently pursuing additional credentials as a Licensed Clinical Addictions Counselor (LCAC) and Board Certified-Telemental Health (BC-TMH) provider.

 My therapeutic approach intentionally integrates various theoretical models dependent on client need.
 I believe deepened self-awareness is fundamental to long-term positive change.
 We all have blind spots, and this is often where our most painful pieces are buried.
 Along the same lines, I'm not a huge fan of establishing concrete and detailed goals at the outset of treatment.
 If we're honest with ourselves, most of us don't have a clue what we want to achieve in counseling.
 What we do know is we want to feel better.
 We want to forgive and recover from our past, establish peace in our present, and maintain (or create) excitement about our future.
 Those are all the goals we need to get started on our journey together.